 Guided tours of the Lars glacier often include other fun arctic activities, such as riding on a snowmobile, or even dog-sledding with your very own team of huskies.
 Make sure to find an ethical dog-sledding provider, who use a local breed that need long runs as part of a happy and healthy dog life.

 A glacier hike in Svalbard can also be combined with a visit to the archipelago’s main town of Longyearbyen.
 This colourful harbour is home to art galleries, restaurants and even one of the northernmost breweries found anywhere in the world.

 Before you go, here are a few tips on keeping safe.

 Okay, you're all psyched up to go glacier hiking.
 But before you run off into the ice, here are a few things to think about.
 Glaciers can contain deep crevasses and other unexpected hazards.
 For this reason, it’s always advised to travel with an experienced guide who knows the glacier well.

 Glacier hiking typically requires special equipment, such as crampons, spiked footwear and an ice axe.
 This equipment will usually be provided to you by your glacier hiking tour guide.

-Alongside this hiking equipment, it’s also wise to bring along other items such as warm clothes, a water bottle, energy-rich snacks, sunglasses, sunscreen, a map and compass.
+Alongside this equipment, it’s also wise to bring along other items such as warm clothes (it's pretty chilly!), a water bottle, energy-rich hiking snacks, sunglasses, sunscreen, a map and compass.